|-Area Supervisors & Contact Info

 *Please note that internship credits are general education elective credits.
 These credits do not count toward your major (although they are included in the calculation of your major GPA).

-Area of Interest: Internship are available in 5 different areas of interest.
-Please select an internship opportunity based on your area of study:
+Area of Interest: Please select an internship opportunity based on your area of study.

 You must earn a "B-" or better in the prerequisite course(s) of the internship area(s) in which you are applying: